 New equipment and process optimisation goes hand in hand in our efforts to reduce water consumption.
 For example, new processes and machinery have led to large reductions in water consumption when dehairing pigs at our production facilities in Blans, Denmark and Essen, Germany.
 Similar upgrades are expected in other relevant facilities.
 Another example is, increased automation in the cleaning process at our production facility in Dalsjöfors, Sweden, which is expected to reduce the use of water and chemicals and hours spend on cleaning.

-universities and research institutes to develop and test technologies that could help food companies produce more with less water.
-The collaboration takes place in the public-private partnership Danish partnership for Resource and water-efficient Industrial food Production (DRIP).
-We focus on the possibilities of re-circulating and reusing treated process water for new purposes, known as Water fit for purpose without compromising food quality
+We have teamed up with other food companies, authorities, technology providers, universities and research institutes to develop and test technologies that can help food companies produce more with less water.
+These collaborations takes place within the public-private partnership known as the Danish partnership for Resource and water-efficient Industrial food Production (DRIP).
+Our focus is on the possibilities of re-circulating and reusing treated process water for new purposes, known as "Water fit for purpose", without compromising food quality and food safety.